AI agents, applied

 5.3.3 Evolution — learning across sessions

-Another barrier is the ultra-long horizon one.
-If we come back to the same project and the agent has forgotten everything it seems like we are leaving performance on the table, re-deriving the same constraints and repeating the same mistakes.
+OK, now ultra-long horizons.
+Not just tasks, but whole projects, or careers.
+If we come back to the same project regularly and each time the agent has forgotten everything, it feels like we’re leaving performance on the table, re-deriving the same constraints and repeating the same mistakes.
 MiMo runs two background agents against its own history to fix this.
 Dream fires every seven days — it reads past sessions and the memory file, then merges, deduplicates, checks that file references still resolve, and compresses the result back down.
 Distill fires every thirty days and hunts for process rather than facts: recurring work patterns that it solidifies into reusable skills, CLI commands, and SOP documents.

 5.4 Hosting the gateway